NamanNayak/100DaysOfDevops/Record-Days/Day-2/GitHub-BasicCommand.md

 - git commit -m "Initial commit"

     This creates a new commit with the given message.
 A commit is like a save or snapshot of your entire project.

+- git config --global user.name "Your Name"

+  git config --global user.email mail@example.com

+    To declare an identity for a single repository, use git config inside a repo.
+This will store the setting inside the individual repository.